Power Down Policy

 Switch off when not in use

-It is important notice for all On-site Security Ltd employees that all computers, heaters, and lighting et cetera, are switched off from the mains at the end of the day and are put into sleep mode whenever they are not in use, such as at lunchtime, turn off lights and unplug non-essential equipment’s when they leave for the night.
+It is important that all On-site Security Ltd employees make sure that all computers, heaters, and lighting etc., are switched off from the mains at the end of the day and are put into sleep mode whenever they are not in use, such as at lunchtime.

 Actions to maximize efficiency: